 I don’t know about you, but there are times when I can find myself feeling stuck, blah or just a little blue.
 But the difference between a few years ago and now is that I know how to move through those feelings and bounce back by using all the tools I’ve learned.

-Last fall I was trying, unsuccessfully, to quit drinking coffee.
 I've always loved coffee.
 Like really, really, really loved it.
-But I'd finally hit a point where I was doing so many things to lower the unnecessary stress in my life and boost my energy that it just started to irritate me that I couldn’t kick the coffee habit to the curb.
+But I finally hit a point where I was doing so many things to relieve the stress in my life and boost my energy that it started to irritate me that I couldn’t kick my coffee habit to the curb.

 Over the past year and a half I’ve shared a lot about what was going on with me in terms of my spiritual and personal growth, but the one thing I didn’t share about publicly was the debilitating burnout I was experiencing in the midst of it all.